gopicares/blinkist-design-challenge/README.md

 The following procedures assumes that all of the OS-level configuration has been completed.
 They are:

 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
-* Node.js 8.x
 * Python 3.6

-The data lake solution is developed with Node.js  for the microservices that run in AWS Lambda and Angular 1.x for the console user interface.
-The latest version of the data lake solution has been tested with Node.js v8.10.
+The automated content discovery and personalization solution is developed on python 3.6 for the microservices that run in AWS Lambda and exposed as RESTful API in API GW

 #### 02. Build the Automated Content Recommendation and Personalization Solution
 Clone the blinkist-design-challenge GitHub repository: